 Specific Excise Taxes

-This kind of method does not base on quantity but charges specific rate on the quantity (e.g., pack, kilogram)
+This kind of method does not base on quantity but charges a specific rate on the quantity (e.g., pack, kilogram)

 Compliance with Excise Tax: